sweattep/ancient_quotes/README.md

 >Let your food be your medicine and your medicine be your food

 >When diet is wrong, medicine is of no use.
 When diet is correct, medicine is of no need.

+>What are a billion years compared to eternity?
+Not even a glimmer.
+Why, then, do we scramble after such short-lived earthly goals, goals that even if attained prove to be worthless since they vanish away so quickly?
+Why do we continually deny our eternity and affirm the delusion of temporality?
+Because we identify thoroughly with that which is temporal and finite.